-This easy, harvest-themed side dish has it all!
-Each golden squash half is filled to overflowing with sweet Italian sausage, fresh apple, kale, and tangy feta cheese.
-You’ll love the flavors and colors in this homespun recipe for Rustic Sausage-Stuffed Acorn Squash!
+This easy stuffed acorn squash recipe has it all!
+Tender roasted acorn squash overflowing with sweet Italian sausage, fresh apple, kale, and tangy feta cheese.

 Easy Sausage and Apple Stuffed Acorn Squash